Credit Reports | It's Your Paycheck Lesson 6

 Car Insurance 101: Types of Coverage, Optional Add-ons, and Possible Discounts

-This video assignment on car insurance discusses types of coverage, optional add-ons, and possible discounts.
+Discuss types of car insurance coverage, optional add-ons, and possible discounts.

 Banks and Alternatives 101: Intro